Facebook boss asked about NI boy's death

 Facebook's chief executive was appearing before European Parliament MEPs to give evidence about the Cambridge Analytica data scandal.

-Democratic Unionist Party MEP Diane Dodds raised the case of Ronan Hughes, a 17-year-old schoolboy from Coalisland, County Tyrone, died in June 2015.
+Democratic Unionist Party MEP Diane Dodds raised the case of Ronan Hughes, a 17-year-old schoolboy from Coalisland, County Tyrone, who died in June 2015.

 Mrs Dodds said: "In a few week's time, a family within my constituency will mark the third anniversary of the loss of their son to online bullying."